Event Policies, Procedures, and Guidelines

 Early Opening & Late Closing Fees

 All early openings and late closings require special approval.
-There are special fees for opening and closing the facilities beyond regular hours of operation for organizations.
-Organizations will be charged $150 for the 1st hour and $30 for each additional half hour or increment thereof for any scheduled early opening and late closing.
+There are special fees for opening and closing the facilities/venues beyond regular hours of operation for organizations.
+Organizations will be charged $150 for the 1st hour (or partial hour) and $30 for each additional half hour or increment thereof for any scheduled early opening and late closing.

 Cancellation and “No Show” Procedure